Supervised Detection of Strongly-Labelled Whale Calls

 You can directly download those files here.

-An off-the-shelf object detector model YOLOv11 was run to get baseline performance on the validation set (see table 2).
-In addition to providing reference performance for the task, this baseline has also been prepared to serve as a getting started code example, where you will find some general routines to load audio and annotation files in different Python frameworks, compute spectrograms, train baseline models and use the evaluation code on the validation set.
+Two off-the-shelf models, namely a YOLOv11 and a ResNet18, were run to get baseline performance on the validation set (see Table 2).
+In addition to providing reference performance for the task (but with a lot of room for improvement), these baselines have also been prepared to serve as getting started code examples, where you will find some general routines to load audio and annotation files in different Python frameworks, compute spectrograms, train baseline models and use the evaluation code on the validation set.

 Model Recall Precision f1